"This is the best machine learning course I've done. Worth every cent."

 I'm the instructor of the program.

-I'm a machine learning engineer with three decades of experience building and scaling enterprise software and machine learning systems.
+I'm a Machine Learning Engineer with three decades of experience building and scaling enterprise software and AI/ML systems.

-I started this program in March 2023, and since then, thousands of students have successfully graduated.
+I started this program in March 2023, and since then, more than 2,000 students have successfully graduated.

 I can't wait to see you in class!